gbif/hp-kenbif/about.md

 ---
 lang-ref: about
-title: The hosted portal goes here
+title: Welcome to the KenBIF portal
-description: Lorem markdownum spatium limes indefessus neque at orat aestuat
+description: KenBIF is the Kenyan node of the Global biodiversity Information Facility (GBIF).
+Mandated by the Ministry of Environment, The National Museums of Kenya is the host of the Kenyan node.
+The portal hosts biodiversity data that is updated periodically and is freely accessible to the public.
-background: /assets/images/moss.jpg
+background: /assets/images/turdoides_hindei.jpg
 imageLicense: |
-  Photo by mhoefft via [gbif.org](https://www.gbif.org/occurrence/1580487687)
+  _Turdoides hindei_ Photo by Dave Curtis, 2011 taken in Central, Kenya via [flickr.com](https://www.flickr.com/photos/davethebird/6393348139)
 height: 70vh
 ---